-Executive Lead - Director of Workforce & Organisational Development SBU 1920-032 WOD Directorate Report Issue d August 202 D Reasonable Assurance Rec Ref Findings & Recommendation Priority Original Response / Agreed Action Original Agreed Deadline Most Recent Update/Comment Revised Deadline 1 We were provided with details of WOD directorate staff PADR status.
+Executive Lead - Director of Workforce & Organisational Development SBU 1920-032 WOD Directorate Report Issue ed August 202 0 Reasonable Assurance Rec Ref Findings & Recommendation Priority Original Response / Agreed Action Original Agreed Deadline Most Recent Update/Comment Revised Deadline 1 We were provided with details of WOD directorate staff PADR status.
 Performance to October 2019 indicated the directorate was 14% below the Health Board average of 67%.
 Analysis against directorate staff individual status highlighted that the majority listed as expired were overdue by only a few months - 85% of staff were either in date or with 3 months of expiry.
 Whilst management should ensure PADRs are completed & recorded in ESR for these soon, focus should be given to those employees overdue by more than a year (there were 8 recorded at the time of audit).
-We recommend management should ensure PADRs are completed & recorded in ESR for these soon, focus should be given to those employees overdue by more than a year (there were 8 recorded at the time of audit). Η It is noted that the Trade Union Officer completed by the WOD function.
-Follo targeted work began to ensure all WO were completed.
-This meant that com 73% in January 2020.
-Due to the COV pandemic it is recognised that the WC compliance has fallen to 55%.
-The fur that WOD are able to continue to func agreed early 2020 has been on hold n gaps remain in management structure uncertainty of the situation, the redeple people and reassignment of tasks PAI take place at due dates.
-Management that discussions around wellbeing and continuing.
-The completion of PADRs dependant on no second wave of the return to a more normal way of workin recruitment into posts. wing the audit D PADRs pliance rose to /ID-19 D PADR nding to ensure tion which was neaning that e.
-Due to the oyment of DRs may not can reassure I tasks are will be pandemic, a 01/03/2021 completion of review of PA WOD Comm of outstanding Workforce PADR ngoing with target date of Q1.
-Overall DR compliance scheduled for next 30/06/2022
+We recommend management should ensure PADRs are completed & recorded in ESR for these soon, focus should be given to those employees overdue by more than a year (there were 8 recorded at the time of audit). Η It is noted that the Trade Union Officers PADR is not completed by the WOD function.
+Following the audit targeted work began to ensure all WOD PADRs were completed.
+This meant that compliance rose to 73% in January 2020.
+Due to the COVID-19 pandemic it is recognised that the WOD PADR compliance has fallen to 55%.
+The funding to ensure that WOD are able to continue to function which was agreed early 2020 has been on hold meaning that gaps remain in management structure.
+Due to the uncertainty of the situation, the redeployment of people and reassignment of tasks PADRs may not take place at due dates.
+Management can reassure that discussions around wellbeing and tasks are continuing.
+The completion of PADRs will be dependant on no second wave of the pandemic, a return to a more normal way of working and recruitment into posts.
+01/03/2021 completion of review of PA WOD Comm of outstanding Workforce PADR ongoing with target date of Q1.
+Overall ADR compliance scheduled for next 30/06/2022